Getting Started with E2P Simulator

 What is E2P Simulator?

-E2P Simulator (Effect-to-Prediction Simulator) allows researchers to interactively and quantitatively explore the relationship between effect sizes (e.g., Cohen's d, Odds Ratio, Pearson's r) and their predictive utility (e.g., AUC, PR-AUC, MCC) while accounting for real-world factors like measurement reliability and outcome base rates.
+E2P Simulator (Effect-to-Prediction Simulator) allows researchers to interactively and quantitatively explore the relationship between effect sizes (e.g., Cohen's d, Odds Ratio, Pearson's r) and their predictive utility (e.g., AUC, PR-AUC, MCC), while accounting for measurement reliability and outcome base rates.

 In other words, E2P Simulator is a tool for performing predictive utility analysis - estimating how effect sizes will translate into real-world prediction or what effect sizes are needed to achieve a desired predictive performance.
 Much like how power analysis tools (such as G*Power) help researchers plan for statistical significance, E2P Simulator helps plan for practical significance.